wfetut/wdqfefe/rfd/0134-cloud-first-deployment.md

 3. Trials
 4. Team & Enterprise

-The canary tenants will be a set of precreated staging clusters with some data in them which engineers will use for connecting their agents and testing their features.
+The canary tenants will be a set of precreated clusters with some data in them which engineers will use for connecting their agents and testing their features.
 Canary clusters will be updated automatically once a Cloud release is cut.

 Before promoting the release further, engineers will test any significant change in the cloud staging environment and then explicitly sign off that the change is ready for deployment by applying a label (e.g. `cloud/verified`) on the master PR corresponding to the change.
 The release manager then will approve the further rollout.

 Once the change is rolled out to production tenants, engineers will be expected to monitor error rates and Cloud metrics relevant to their changes.